Nickolas-Stenstrom/CS-Capstone-Project/README.md

   - Zombie Enemies: Zombies walk in horizontal or vertical lines, and will turn around if they bump into a wall or the player.
 The player takes damage if they bump into them.
 The code for the zombies is in the Zombie_AI_Vertical.cs and Zombie_AI_Horizontal.cs folder in the EnemyAI folder.

   - Player and Enemy Animations: All of the sprites for the player and enemies can be found in the Art folder.
+The animation files for the player are in
+                                 Assets/Characters/Player/Animations folder, and the animation files for the enemies can be foud in Assets/Characters/Enemies.
+                                 Each folder in the Enemies folder is designated for each enemy type, and holds the animation files for each enemy.

+  - Graphics: The sprites that I used for the rest of the game's visuals are in the Art/Tiles folder.

+  - Level 1: The first level of the game tasks the player with figuring out the right position to turn the hands of a clock to.
+Since I was able to build the first level just using the scripts and assets I already made, I didn't have to write any new code for it.
+You can watch a video walkthrough of the first and second level here:

+  - Level 2: The second level of the game takes place in the second story of the house, and the player must explore to figure out how to unlock the closet in the dining room.
+I had to make the file Candle.cs to handle one of the puzzles, which is a slightly modified version of the InteractableNeedsObject.cs file.
+Candle.cs is in the Scripts folder.
+The CheckWin.cs file in the Scripts folder makes sure that the player has the final key in their inventory.
+             You can watch a walkthrough of the second level in the video above.